-Growing up in an asian household as the eldest daughter is tough.
+Growing up in an Asian household as the eldest daughter is tough.
 The immense pressure to perform well in everything was real.
 Growing up, I never cut myself some slack.
-I managed to graduate college and I thought that everything would somehow get itself sorted from there.
+I managed to graduate college and I thought that everything would somehow get sorted from there.

 I was so wrong.

 Here I am, at 25, feeling like I have gotten nowhere.
 Working for four years in corporate, I had no savings, no house of my own, and no car.
 I was busting my brains out thinking how on earth did some of my batchmates accomplish most of that?
 Looking back on the last four years, rummaging through everything I have learned made things clear for me.

 There is no one way to get through life.
 There is no single definition of how success should look for you.
 You don’t have to get things done by a certain age.
 You are in a completely different situation than anyone else.
 Therefore, always be compassionate and don’t judge.